Wednesday, August 14, 2024

 The ability for oil companies to earn a profit off their wastewater, is extremely similar to the way the phosphate fertilizer industry sells their byproduct, hydrofluorosilicic acid, to be added to public drinking water."(http://www.naturalnews.com/050624_fracking_chemicals_food_crops_waste_water.html#ixzz3hlhgHSne)

-There is a great concern that the use of the 'recycled fracking oil waste water' carries contaminants and toxins that are dangerous to crops.
+There is a great concern that the use of 'recycled fracking oil 'wastewater' carries contaminants and toxins that are dangerous to crops.
 Not in the growth or harvesting of the crops as much as in the nutritional and contamination levels for human consumption.

 "The current treatment of waste water involves halogen containing oxidants to eliminate bacteria.
 But the oxidants can lead to toxic reactions, making this solution less than optimal.
 Instead, Barron recommends relying more on physical methods and less on chemical methods.
 In other words, separating the contaminants from the water rather than chemically changing them." http://oilprice.com/Energy/Energy-General/Researchers-Call-For-New-Approach-To-Recycling-Fracking-Waste-Water.html

-There seems also to be the concern that 'organic farms' have resorted to using 'recycled fracking water' for irrigation due to the drought.
+There is also a concern that 'organic farms' have resorted to using 'recycled fracking water' for irrigation due to the drought.
 That is another issue that needs addressing: Is it still considered "Organic" if recycled fracking wastewater is used to water the crops?
 Personally, I don't think so.
-This is one more note that we need to add to our "Organic farming' protection checklist.
+This is another note that needs to be added to our "Organic farming' protection checklist.

 _____________________________